-You can move a file to a different folder, and you can move a folder into another folder.
 When you rename or move files and folders, the links to content in your course remain intact.

 You can rename, copy, and move any file and any folder except the top-level course ID folder.

-Make changes to a file on your computer that was previously uploaded to Course Files as well as linked in your course.
+To get started, make changes to a file on your computer that was previously uploaded to Course Files as well as linked in your course.

 When you edit or overwrite a file, changes made to the file appear in your course.
-You do not need to edit the link in your course.
+You don't need to edit the link in your course.
 For example, you can edit and overwrite one or more files in an unzipped package, such as a lesson linked in your course.
 You do not need to remove the entire unzipped package and upload it again after editing.
 The link to the lesson will remain intact in your course.

 You can select files and folders in Course Files and download them to your computer in a zipped package.
 This is helpful if you want to reuse selected files and folders in other courses or edit several files and folders offline.